Make a booking now Campus Online Login

 • Gain the skills to know how to confidently engage with and listen to pupils and parents, whilst demonstrating skills to practice safely, ethically and in partnership with pupils and parents

-• Develop the skills to plan, deliver and evaluate interventions in their educational setting for pupils with needs in the nominated SEND focus area
+• Develop the skills to plan, deliver and evaluate interventions in your educational setting for pupils with needs in the nominated SEND focus area

 • Further develop your skills as a reflective practitioner in education, analysing the differences between espoused theory and theory in action